A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data

-For Cyclone Biparjoy, the data were collected from a fixed location at coordinates $17.3^{\circ} N$, $67.3^{\circ} E$, situated in the east-central Arabian Sea.
-Measurements of both wind direction and mean wave direction were recorded twice daily at 6:00 AM and 12:00 PM (noon) from 15th May to 15th July 2023.
-This two-month period spans not only the active duration of the cyclone (6th–19th June 2023) but also includes several weeks before and after the event, providing a broader context for comparative analysis.
-In total, 60 paired observations were obtained for each time slot, resulting in a rich dataset to assess temporal dynamics and potential directional dependencies.
-Similarly, for Cyclone Amphan, data were gathered from a location at $11^{\circ} N$, $86.5^{\circ} E$ in the southeastern Bay of Bengal.
-Wind and wave direction readings were recorded at 7:00 AM and 1:00 PM daily, spanning the period from 15th April to 30th May 2023.
-This time frame encompasses the lifecycle of Amphan (16th–21st May 2020) as well as days before and after, capturing a total of 45 observations per time point.
+For Cyclone \textit{Biparjoy}, the data were collected from a fixed location at coordinates $17.3^{\circ} N$, $67.3^{\circ} E$ (near eye), situated in the east-central Arabian Sea.
+Measurements of both wind direction and mean wave direction were recorded twice daily at 6:00 AM and 12:00 PM (noon) from 1st May to 30th July 2023.
+This two-month period spans not only the active duration of the cyclone (6th-19th June 2023) but also includes several weeks before and after the event, providing a broader context for comparative analysis.
+Similarly, for Cyclone \textit{Amphan}, data were gathered from the near landfall location, $21.5 ^\circ N, 88.5^\circ E$ in the southeastern Bay of Bengal.
+Wind and wave direction readings were recorded at 7:00 AM and 1:00 PM daily, spanning the period from 1st April to 30th June 2020.
+This time frame encompasses the lifecycle of \textit{Amphan} (16th-21st May 2020) as well as days before and after the cyclone.
 The inclusion of both pre-cyclonic and post-cyclonic periods enables a comparative study of directional coherence under both normal and extreme weather conditions.